lgbouma/tessttvfinder/README.md

 Hot Jupiters spiral into their host stars
 ----------

-but it's not clear whether the timescale is like years, or centuries.
-If we find inspiraling hot Jupiters with TESS, we might be able to check.
+but it's not clear whether the effect will be observable in years, or centuries.
+If we see inspiraling hot Jupiters with TESS, we'll have a better idea.

 Relevant resources
 ----------